edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-10-25-html5-because-flash-is-dead.md

 Unlike Flash, HTML5 is supported on all Apple products without any plug-ins and across all browsers on desktop computers and laptops.
 That HTML5 is available on all devices makes it a better choice for companies who want their employees to be able to access media on the go.

-Seven years ago, Steve Jobs wrote a manifesto explaining why Flash should be discontinued, most importantly due to [issues with security and performance](https://www.apple.com/hotnews/thoughts-on-flash/?AID=10480621&PID=3821802&SID=1qzwj0nqanf4x){:target="_blank"}.
+Years ago, Steve Jobs wrote a manifesto explaining why Flash should be discontinued, most importantly due to [issues with security and performance](https://www.apple.com/hotnews/thoughts-on-flash/?AID=10480621&PID=3821802&SID=1qzwj0nqanf4x){:target="_blank"}.
 Adobe has been unable to effectively address these two things as technology advances.

 You know it’s time to make the switch to HTML5 eLearning tools when Adobe themselves [proclaim](https://blogs.adobe.com/conversations/2015/11/flash-html5-and-open-web-standards.html){:target="_blank"} that Flash is dead.
 By 2020, Adobe will no longer be updating, developing, or otherwise utilizing Flash in their arsenal of creative tools.
 Although they will still need to maintain a minimum level of security because Flash was so widely used, they will no longer be as diligent.
 This could mean dangerous news for companies still using Flash.